 - Teach students how to make adjustments to word-processors.
 Have dyslexic students adjust their word processor until they find settings that make reading easier for them.
 Teaching them to make these adjustments themselves will mean they can use the same configuration at home and at school.

 - Look for accessibility options on websites.
 Some websites, such as Wikipedia, will allow you to change the font used throughout the pages to make text accessible to more readers.
 You may also find other custom presentation features.
-Have a look at the Accessibility Me tab at the top right corner of this website and see which settings work best for you.

 - Download a browser extension.
 There are certain browser extensions that will allow you to change the text you are reading on various webpages to a dyslexia-friendly format.